ductops/cme-autoprov-snippets/README.md

-# CloudGuard AWS + CME Starter Pack
+# CloudGuard CME Starter Pack

 ## Purpose

 A practical starter pack for deploying and operating Check Point CloudGuard with AWS bootstrap scripting, CME templates, and `autoprov_cfg` examples for AWS, Azure, and GCP.

+Don't forget to chmod for any scripts you plan on using:
+- `chmod +x bootstrap-minimal.sh`
+- And as always, test on test, review the code, these are provided as best effort.

+Contributions are very much welcomed!
+Sharing is caring :)

 ## Repo tree